d3fc/d3fc/packages/d3fc-webgl/README.md

 More information on how values are normalized can be found [here](https://developer.mozilla.org/en-US/docs/Web/API/WebGLBuffer)

-This property is rebound from [webglBaseAttribute.normalized](#base-attribute).

 <a name="webglElementAttribute_location" href="#webglElementAttribute_location">#</a> *webglElementAttribute*.**location**(*index*)

 If *index* is specified, sets the location property and returns this attribute builder.
 If *index* is not specified, returns the current value of location.

 The location property is used to specify the index of the vertex attribute being modified.
 The appropriate value for an attribute can be found using [`WebGLRenderingContext.getAttribLocation()`](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext/getAttribLocation).

-This property is rebound from [webglBaseAttribute.location](#base-attribute).
+This is normally specified on your behalf by [bufferBuilder](#buffer-builder).

 <a name="webglElementAttribute_data" href="#webglElementAttribute_data">#</a> *webglElementAttribute*.**data**(*array*)